loyno-mathcs/cosc-a319-aws-deploy/README.md

 ## Building the image

+### Building and running locally to test the image

 In most cases for this class, building the image locally will be as simple as running:

 ```{bash}